 Pulmonary rehabilitation initiated early during the recovery phase of an exacerbation is safe and effective, and leads to improvements in exercise tolerance, physical abilities, the degree of symptoms due to COPD, and quality of life.

-Comprehensive supervised pulmonary rehabilitation in the outpatient setting in the post-exacerbation period decreases the risk for future hospitalization and may reduce mortality.
-Unsupervised home-based exercise training following exacerbations does not appear to confer the same benefits.
+Comprehensive supervised pulmonary rehabilitation in the outpatient setting in the post-exacerbation period decreases the risk for future hospitalization.
+Participation in pulmonary rehabilitation within 90 days of discharge following hospitalization for COPD exacerbation is associated with a significant decrease in mortality risk.
+Unsupervised, home-based exercise training following exacerbations does not appear to confer the same benefits.

 Use of this content is subject to our disclaimer